wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ## Supply Chain Efficiency
 As discussed earlier, blockchain allows more effective collaboration with partners, suppliers, and other parties by supporting mechanisms, such as smart contracts and auditable workspaces.

 The six impacts described earlier become motivations for deploying blockchains.
-[Blockchain-based Intergation Usecases](https://github.com/wso2/ETAC/blob/master/blockchain/block chain-usecases.md) describes the use cases under each motivation.
+[Blockchain-based Intergation Use Cases](https://github.com/wso2/ETAC/blob/master/blockchain/block chain-usecases.md) describes the use cases under each motivation.

 # Feasibility